rishabh-panda/rishabh-panda/README.md

 ---

 ### MY EXPERIENCES:
+- [**Product Engineering Intern**](https://www.highradius.com/)</br> **HighRadius Technologies Pvt Ltd**</br>
+Developed a Full-stack AI-Enabled FinTech B2B Invoice Management Application.
+Cleaned the raw data with dimension 19x50k to improve the model efficiency and achieved 81.43% coefficient of determination in customer payment date prediction.
+Finally, improved the regression model score by 28% and reduced the mean squared error (MSE) by 48.9%.</br></br>
 - [**Machine Learning Intern**](http://www.iitkgp.ac.in/)</br> **Indian Institute of Technology, Kharagpur**</br>
 Worked closely with the senior faculty and Ph.D. scholars of the Indian Institute of Technology, Kharagpur on 'Remote Sensing' and 'Radar Interferometry' for detecting ground deformation at mining sites of the San Francisco Bay Area, CA. </br></br>
 - [**Data Analytics Intern**](https://internship.suvenconsultants.com/user/?u=MTkwNDIxNUBzY3RwbA==)</br> **Suven Consultants and Technology Pvt.
 Ltd**</br>